Jack of all trades,

 I've been on computers from my teenager years, started as a gamer, ended up doing a bit of anything on the computer, even breaking and repairing it, all for sake of curiosity I guess 🤔.

-later on(construction technician) and after the struggle I went to the university
+technician) and after the struggle I went to the university of

 At the first the engagement didn't went almost anywhere, because the courses weren't well structured, cohesive and meaningful(IMO).